ZiruiYannn/Micromechanics-Proj-Math-Eng/README.md

 ```

 ### -disp
+Commend line arguments: input file, output file, -disp

+- input file
+- output file: If output file != None, it will both generate picture in object directory and in browser; if output file == None, it will only generate picture in browser.

 Displays interactive visualization in browser.
 This option can be combined with the other options, however, if specified, it should always be the first.

 If you are in the Src folder, you use command like this::